You may be wondering if the rental car insurance packages offered through your rental car dealer are worth it.

 basic liability coverage.
 In that case, it will cover the costs of any medical or property damages sustained by the other party if you are found to be at fault in an accident, up to your policy limits.
 However, you would still be on the hook for damages to your own rental vehicle and medical expenses for anybody in your vehicle as a result of the accident.

 Collision insurance will cover the costs of damages to your rental vehicle should you hit someone else’s car or another object.
-Comprehensive insurance will cover you for damage to your vehicle arising from sources other than a collision with another driver, like storms, vandalism, theft, or animals.
+Comprehensive insurance will cover damage to your vehicle arising from sources other than a collision with another driver, like storms, vandalism, theft, or animals.
 The same comprehensive and collision deductible that is selected on your personal auto policy will apply to the rental car.

 If you sign up with Jerry, our team of knowledgeable and friendly agents can discuss your specific car rental insurance needs.

 Thousands of customers saved on average $887/year on their car insurance with Jerry